 D Irish flutes and low flutes are typically designed for quiet indoor playing ("concert" type instruments) with a strong rich tone in the bottom two octaves.
 Band flutes and piccolos are similar in design but higher in pitch (e.g. G, F, high D).
 Military fifes (typically in Bb and C) are not only smaller but designed to be louder and easier to play in the third octave, often at the cost of strength in the bottom octave.
 The main design difference seems to involve the diameter of the bore: wide bores make the bottom octave stronger, narrow bores favor the third octave.
 A wide or "conical" bore (i.e. wider at the embouchure end) makes the bottom octave stronger.
-However, this difference is easy to overplay: many modern instruments are hybrid designs which can be used for a range of purposes.
+However, this difference is easy to overplay: many modern instruments are hybrid designs, sometimes involving tapered bores, which can be used for a range of purposes.
 Notice that instruments from the same maker but in different pitches may have different proportions, and consequently different balance between the octaves.

 Rick Wilson has a nice comparison of historical fifes to similarly-sized flutes.
 Here's a picture showing the range of modern instruments.
 From top to bottom: pennywhistle, outdoor band fife, fife and drum corps fife, fife intended for session playing, keyless piccolo.